retr0h/ansible-etcd/README.md

 etcd
 ====

-A role which installs and manages a clustered etcd (v2.0.9).
+A role which installs and manages a clustered etcd.

 Role ready status
 -----------------